Cray-HPE/uas-mgr/doc/uas_overview.md

 Configuring a broker UAI class consists of the following:

-* create volumes to hold any site specific authentication, ssh, or other configuration required
+* create volumes to hold any site specific authentication, SSH, or other configuration required
 * choose the end-user UAI class for which the broker UAI will serve instances
 * [add the UAI class](#main-uasconfig-classes-add) with (at a minimum)
   * `namespace` set to `uas`